tri-comma/Bracify/README.en.md

 2. Launch the app and create/select a workspace folder.
 3. Edit `index.html`, `_parts/header.html`, etc. The GUI app provides a real-time preview.
 4. Once complete, Zip and publish.

+## Security

+Bracify includes several built-in protection features to support safe frontend development.

+- **Auto-Escaping**: Data expansion via `{placeholder}` is automatically HTML-escaped (treated as plain text), preventing XSS (Cross-Site Scripting).
+- **Secure Data Injection**: When injecting data into HTML during SSR or build processes, it is automatically escaped to prevent script tag interference (such as `</script>` breakouts).